Eric Young Sr.: Post-playing career

-Young was an analyst on the sports program Baseball Tonight.
-He is often mentioned in the term "Souvenir City Chamber of Commerce, Eric Young President" which is the term used by host Steve Berthiaume when showing a home run.
-He also calls out "Souvenir City!" when showing footage of a home run.
+In 2008, Young was an analyst on the sports program Baseball Tonight.

 Young served as a running instructor for the Houston Astros and helped with their outfield and base running.
 He was named the Arizona Diamondbacks first base coach on October 17, 2010.
 On October 17, 2012, Young was fired from the position.
 He joined the Colorado Rockies as the first base coach for the 2014 season.
 He was fired after the 2016 season.
 He was hired to be the first base coach of the Atlanta Braves for the 2018 season.
 Young opted out of traveling with the Braves during the 2020 season, due to the COVID-19 pandemic.
 On November 12, 2023, Young confirmed that he would be leaving the Braves to join the Los Angeles Angels coaching staff as their new third base coach under newly appointed manager Ron Washington.
+He was later moved to first base in 2025 before exiting the organization after the hiring of Perry Minasian as manager.
+Young was then hired as the manager of the Los Angeles Queens in the inaugural 2026 season of the Women's Pro Baseball League.